eCommerce: Social Commerce Fraud

 Pointing at Phone (blue) Pexels

 TikTok Shop's Western rollout faces hurdles as more than half of U.S. consumers distrust social commerce due to fears of fraud and privacy breaches, a concern underscored by the FTC's findings on the prevalence of social media fraud.
-While it is possible that the predictions have been thoroughly overstated, it is also likely that social commerce will become more commonplace in the West, as the market adapts to regional consumer tastes and offers more elaborate transaction security.
+While it is possible that the predictions have been thoroughly overstated, it is also likely that social commerce will become more commonplace in the West.

 Sources: AiBUYChainstoreageForbesFTCMcKinseyTime